 Other members of the Bureau:

-Bangladesh, Brazil, Côte d’Ivoire, Cyprus, Ecuador, Ghana, Kenya,
+Bangladesh, Brazil, Côte d’Ivoire, Ecuador, Germany, Ghana, Japan, Kenya,

 The Bureau has a representative character, taking into account, in particular, equitable geographical distribution and the adequate representation of the principal legal systems of the world.